Newborn Mini Session Details

 This gallery of images shows examples of poses that are included in a newborn mini session.

-What is in the full-length newborn session that is not included in the mini session?
+What is in the full-length newborn session that is different?

 The two main things included only in the full-length newborn session are unwrapped poses and more variety of family, parent, and sibling portraits.
 The gallery of images to choose from is much larger and is ideal for creating an album.